martijnvermaat/monoseq/README.rst

 using blocks of letters where each line is prefixed with the sequence position.
 User-specified regions are highlighted using different formatting styles.
-The output format can be HTML or plaintext with optional styling using ANSI escape codes for use in a UNIX terminal.
+The output format can be HTML or plaintext with optional styling using ANSI escape codes for use in a terminal.

 .. code-block:: pycon